 Stretch and nutrient receptors help decrease junk food cravings

-Another reason for cravings is that the body is searching for missing nutrients to trigger a feeling of satiation in its nutrient receptors as well as its stretch receptors.
+Another reason for cravings is that the body is searching for missing nutrients to trigger a feeling of satiation in its nutrient receptors as well as its stretch receptors in the stomach.

 To feel satiated we need to eat enough food to stretch the stomach so that the stretch receptors in the stomach get the signal that it is time to stop eating.